anthony-ng/anthony-ng.github.io/README.md

 Much like for our tree model, we've written a Jasmine test for you to test the view.
 Write the code for the view to make this test pass.

-Our code for the model tests resides in `test/spec/view.spec.js`.
+Our code for the view tests resides in `test/spec/view.spec.js`.

 Write OO JS code for the view in `javascripts/view.js` to make this test pass.